yang-liu16/seminar/index.md

             <p><b> Speaker: <a href="https://math.ryerson.ca/~niushan/index.html">Niushan Gao</a> (Assistant Professor, Ryerson Unversity) </b></p>
             <p><b> Time: 9:00am-10:00am EST, Jul 21 (Wed) </b></p>
             <p><b> Location: Online via Zoom </b></p>
             <p><b> Abstract: Automatic continuity has long been an interesting topic and possibly has its roots in the well-known fact that a real-valued convex function on an open interval is continuous.
 In infinite-dimensional spaces, Birkhoff’s Theorem states that a positive linear functional on a Banach lattice is norm continuous.
-This result was later extended to the following celebrated theorem for real-valued convex functionals:</b></p>
+This result was later extended to the following celebrated theorem for real-valued convex functionals:

 <br>

-<p><b>Theorem (Ruszczynski and Shapiro ’06).
-A real-valued, convex, decreasing functional on a Banach lattice is norm continuous.</b></p>
+Theorem (Ruszczynski and Shapiro ’06).
+A real-valued, convex, decreasing functional on a Banach lattice is norm continuous.

 <br>